BrandonLombard/BrandonLombard.github.io/README.md

 project.
 I have been able to create multiple buttons that the user can select that either submit the form, clear the selected services, or select all services.
 I have also included a counter element that tells the customer their order total in real time.
 I have been able to display skills illustrated in the course outcomes, such as
 <code>[CS-499-04]</code> Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer
 solutions that deliver value and accomplish industry-specific goals (software engineering/design/database).
-I believe I also have successfully met the outcome of
+I also have successfully met the outcome of
 <code>[CS-499-03]</code> Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to
 its solution, while managing the trade-offs involved in design choices (data structures and algorithms).